Tevi22/Tevi22/README.md

 - 👋 Hi, I’m Tevin.
 - 👀 I’m interested in Software Engineering.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on Projects.
-- 📫 How to reach me twitter.
+- 📫 How to reach me twitter and LinkedIn.

 <!---
 Tevi22/Tevi22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.